 A deposit match bonus matches a percentage of the amount of your first deposit with an equal amount of bonus money.
 The terms and conditions of a deposit match bonus offer can vary dramatically across different platforms, so it’s important to read the fine print and understand how the bonus works at a chosen online poker site.

-At PokerStars NJ, for example, the platform offers a 100% deposit match bonus up to $600.
+At PokerStars, for example, the platform offers $30 free with your first deposit of $20+ along with a 100% deposit match bonus up to $600.
 This means that a maximum of $600 can be unlocked, but it requires a total of $600 or more across your first three deposits.

 The redemption points amount to $0.35 in bonus funds for every $1 in rake paid in cash games or tournaments.
 After making your first deposit, you have four months to try to generate redemption points and unlock the bonus funds.